 That’s like landing in the airport in Milan without a word of the language beyond Ciao versus staying with a host family who picks you up at the airport, takes you home, feeds you and shows you all the hidden spots.

 In our recent PR Couture reader survey there was a direct relationship between the amount of career struggle and overall confidence with the level of activity/action in terms of professional development.

 The more you invest in yourself the more you increase your capacity for others to invest in you.
 The more quickly you get expert recommendations, learn from others and share your own wins and learnings, the faster you move from never-ending list of “should-dos” to the execution of “want to dos.”
 The more you get curious about what you are doing and who you are doing it for – the more clear and confident you and putting out the offers in the world your right clients will be thrilled to say yes to.

-If you like what we do here at PR Couture, are in the first 5 years of your business, tired of sweating it out solo and have a hunch there’s an easier way, I’m opening up 2 spots in the PR Couture Council next week only.
-PRCC is our boutique agency owner and freelance publicist mastermind and marketing extension program.
+If you like what we do here at PR Couture, are tired of sweating it out solo and have a hunch there’s an easier way, you might find a new biz home as a member of the PR Couture Council, our boutique agency owner and freelance publicist mastermind and marketing extension program.
 For just a few billable hours a month we can drastically reduce your overwhelm and put you back in the driver’s seat of your own business.
 Let’s talk.